HiPerCoRe/KTT/documentation/ktt_api.md

 Sets validation method and tolerance threshold for floating point arguments.
 Default validation method is side by side comparison.
 Default tolerance threshold is 1e-4.

+* `void setValidationRange(const size_t argumentId, const size_t validationRange)`:
+Sets validation range for specified argument to given validation range.
+Only elements within validation range, starting with first element, will be validated.
+By default, all elements of an argument are validated.

 Utility methods
 ---------------